DeveloperCielo/Checkout-Cielo/source/english.md

 ### How transact on Testing Mode

 The transactions execution on testing mode happens in normal form.
-The information of transaction will be sent via POST, using the parameters as described on topic Integration with shopping cart, however, the payment methods to be used will be simulated methods.
+The information of transaction will be sent via POST or API, using the parameters as described on topic [Integração com carrinho](#integração-carrinho-de-compras), however, the payment methods to be used will be simulated methods.

 To execute test transactions with different payment methods, follow the next rules: